Artwork © kultur.work (designed with Adobe Firefly)

 . . .

 While the issues and potential solutions for current consumption patterns are well-understood, successful sustainable consumption campaigns remain rare.
 This conference addresses the challenges, strategies, and successes in the field.
-We invite researchers and practitioners to submit abstracts for the SCORAI 2025 Conference session, led by Dr. Anastasia Loukianov, discussing the role of arts and creative approaches in mainstreaming sustainable consumption.
+We invited researchers and practitioners to submit abstracts for the SCORAI 2025 Conference session, led by Dr. Anastasia Loukianov, discussing the role of arts and creative approaches in mainstreaming sustainable consumption.

 CUSP Session